epccs/Gravimetric/Hardware/README.md

 ## Inputs/Outputs/Functions

 ```
-        ATmega328p programs are compiled with open source tools.
+        ATmega324pb programs are compiled with open source tools.
         Input power can range from 7 to 36V DC
+        High side current sense of alternat input power is connected to ADC5.
         High side current sense of input power is connected to ADC6.
         Input power voltage is divided down and connected to ADC7.
-        Three digital or analog input/outputs (D14/ADC0,D15/ADC1,D16/ADC3) with level conversion.
+        Five analog (CH 0..4) or digital (numbers TBD) connections with level conversion.
         Three inputs for event capture: ICP1, ICP3, ICP4.
+        Two of the event capture inputs have a 50mSec one shot pulse extender: ICP3, ICP4.
+        The event capture for ICP4 only occures if the diversion control pullup is active.
-        Event timers have a common crystal which eliminates correlation error.
+        Event timers have a common crystal which eliminates correlation errors.
+        Event capture interface has a 17mA current source for sensor (hall, VR, or just a limit switch)
-        Event transition occures at about 6.5mA of flowing loop current on a 100 Ohm resistor.
+        Event transition occures at about 6.5mA of current returned from the sensor to a 100 Ohm resistor on board.
-        IO9 controls a PMOS that enables an alternate power supply (e.g. solar).
+        TBD controls a PMOS that enables an alternate power supply (e.g. battery charging).
-        SPI pins are available for connection to a host computer (e.g. master ) or sd card (e.g. slave) on the shield
+        SPI pins are dedicated for connection to the shield with the ICSP header.
 ```

 ## Uses

 ```
-        Calibration of rotating hardware measured with capture.
+        Calibration of rotating hardware measured with input capture (ICP) hardware.
-        Use a start and stop flag to capture a distance or displacement while capturing rotation.
+        Use a start and stop sensor to capture a displacer while capturing flow meter pules.
+        Diversion and fast/slow flow control can be used for gravimetric calibration.
+        One-shot pulse extenders on ICP3 and ICP4 for clean switch event measurements (e.g. a start and stop).
 ```

 ## Notice

 ```
-        AREF from ATmega328pb is not connected to the header.
+        AREF from ATmega324pb is not connected to the header.
         3V3 is not present on the board, the header pin is not connected.
 ```